Skip to content

 • Low, variable flow to enable vegetation to establish to protect against notching and bank erosion

-Winter/autumn fresh (one fresh of more than 7,300 ML/day for two days in reaches 4 and 5 during July to August 2022 and May to June 2023)
+Winter/autumn fresh (one fresh of more than 7,300 ML/day for four to five days in reaches 4 and 5 during July to August and May to June)

-• Provide organic matter and carbon (e.g. leaf litter) to the channel
+• Wash organic matter and carbon (e.g. leaf litter) into the channel

 • Provide connectivity to off-channel habitats and through the river for fish dispersal and greater food resources